reactiveui/website/input/docs/handbook/when-activated/index.md

 }
 ```

-# View

-## How to ensure `ActivatableViewModel` gets activated?
+# How to ensure a view model gets activated?

-The framework will acknowledge the link from your `ViewModel` to your `View` if the latter implements the pattern on [Getting Started -- 4.
-Create Views](../../getting-started/#create-views).
-Watch out for `public static readonly DependencyProperty ViewModelProperty` and and the normal and explicit implementations of `IViewFor<AppViewModel>`.
+The framework will acknowledge the link from your `ViewModel` to your `View` if the latter implements the [IViewFor interface](../../getting-started/#create-views).
+Remember to make your ViewModel a `DependencyProperty` and to add a call to `WhenActivated` in your `IViewFor<TViewModel>` implementation constructor.

-## Caveat
+# Views

 Whenever you subscribe one object to an event exposed by another object, you introduce the potential for a memory leak.
 This is especially true for XAML based platforms where [objects/events referenced by a dependency property may not get garbage collected for you automatically](http://sharpfellows.com/post/Memory-Leaks-and-Dependency-Properties).